 - Eat at Carthay Circle Restaurant or Lounge

 You can find some great spots to cool off just outside the parks, as well.
-Hop over to Trader Sam's Enchanted Tiki Bar at the Disneyland Hotel for delicious foods and tropical drinks in a nice cool, dark environment.
+Hop over to the newly remodeled Trader Sam's Enchanted Tiki Bar at the Disneyland Hotel for delicious foods and tropical drinks in a nice cool, dark environment.
 You'll want to make a reservation in advance to get inside.
 Try the Dole Whip with a coconut rum float or without the rum for the tadpoles.
 Yum!
 The nearby Palm Breeze Bar always has a cool breeze.
 When at Disney California Adventure, we love hopping through the theme park entrance to Disney's Grand Californian.
 You can chill in the air-conditioned lobby, or have a poolside meal at the GCH Craftsman Bar.

 Another way to stay cool is to indulge in the many ice cream treats, fresh fruit, frozen lemonades and slushy drinks in the park.
 May we recommend the Pixar Pier Parfait at Adorable Snowman's Frosted Treats or one of the Dole Whip Loaded Whips at the Tropical Hideaway?
-Of course, a Mickey ice cream bar always does the trick. we appreciate getting a hidden Mickey on our slushy at Edelweiss Snacks.
+Of course, a Mickey ice cream bar always does the trick.
+We appreciate getting a hidden Mickey on our slushy at Edelweiss Snacks.

 Be sure to stay hydrated by carrying water with you!
 Filling stations and fountains are open.
 You can get free ice from restaurants and usually water too.
 We have a whole post on how to stay hydrated and find free water at Disneyland!

-13. Catch a Later Parade or Show
+Catch the Second Parade or Show

 The ride wait times usually take a dip during the parades and shows (including Star Wars: Rise of the Resistance!), so use the first show to take advantage of shorter wait times!
 Keep in mind that Rise of the Resistance tends to close early at 10 p.m.
 Some rides (such as Incredicoaster) stay open during World of Color during park operating hours.
 Ride with short waits and a view of the show!
-Toy Story Midway Mania also stays open during the first World of Color and has no wait then!
+Toy Story Midway Mania! also stays open during the first World of Color and has no wait then!

-15. Spot All the Characters
+Spot All the Characters

 Some of the most surprising things have happened while we were simply sitting on a bench near the castle.
 We spend so much time rushing around the park trying to get it all in, but there is tremendous value in just sitting still and observing.
 While sitting near the castle, we have seen the Disneyland Band play, with Mickey and friends dancing about and then parading down Main Street (about 11:45 a.m. or 12:15 p.m, but ask a cast member as it's not on the schedule subject to change) towards the Train Station in Town Square for another performance.
 We have seen characters on their way to meet guests.
 Sometimes Belle joins the Disneyland Band!